apache/maven-site/content/markdown/what-is-maven.md

 ## Introduction

-Maven, a [Yiddish word](https://en.wikipedia.org/wiki/Maven) meaning *accumulator of knowledge*, was originally started as an attempt to simplify the build processes in the Jakarta Turbine project.
-There were several projects each with their own Ant build files that were all slightly different and JARs were checked into CVS.
+Maven, a [Yiddish word](https://en.wikipedia.org/wiki/Maven) meaning *accumulator of knowledge*, began as an attempt to simplify the build processes in the Jakarta Turbine project.
+There were several projects, each with their own Ant build files, that were all slightly different.
+JARs were checked into CVS.
 We wanted a standard way to build the projects, a clear definition of what the project consisted of, an easy way to publish project information and a way to share JARs across several projects.